Konamiman/Z80dotNet/Docs/StopConditions.md

 If the `AutoStopOnDiPlusHalt` property is [configured](Configuration.md) with a value of _true_, execution will stop after a `HALT` instruction is executed if interrupts were disabled prior to its execution.

 This property is _true_ by default and it is usually not a good idea to set it to _false_.
-Note that if this property is _false_ and a `HALT` instruction is executed with the interrupts disabled, the only way to stop execution is to manually invoke the `Stop` method as explained above.
+Note that if this property is _false_ on a system that has no non-maskable [interrupt sources](Docs/interrupts.md) registered and a `HALT` instruction is executed with the interrupts disabled, the only way to stop execution is to manually invoke the `Stop` method as explained above.

 ### Unhandled exception